 Spectroscopy and Electronic Structure of Transition Metal Complexes

 The combination of spectroscopic techniques with quantum chemistry and high-level computation is a fundamental component of modern molecular sciences.
 This powerful synergy drives cutting-edge research in fields ranging from inorganic chemistry to biochemistry and from catalysis to energy research.
-The summer school focuses particularly on how this combination is used in transition metal chemistry.
-Its goal is to provide young scientists with the fundamental knowledge and practical skills required to achieve this synergy in their own work.
+The program focused particularly on how this combination is used in transition metal chemistry.
+Its goal was to provide young scientists with the fundamental knowledge and practical skills required to achieve this synergy in their own work.

 Summer School 2018

-The theme of this Summer School, which took place from 2 to 7 September 2018 in the Wissenschaftspark Gelsenkirchen, is "Catalysis and Energy: from Synthesis to Application".
+The theme of this Summer School, which took place from 2 to 7 September 2018 in Gelsenkirchen, was "Catalysis and Energy: from Synthesis to Application".

 The Summer School started with a spectacular experimental lecture on the afternoon of Sunday 2/9 and ended on Friday afternoon 7/9.

 The event offered all participants a large panel of interesting lectures on basic research and specific catalytic topics presented by top scientists in their respective fields.
-Scientists from all over the world got the opportunity to take part in inspiring practical sessions consisting of competitive and challenging team work.
-Many participants took the chance to present their own research activities and discuss about them with the lecturers and other participants during flash presentations and poster sessions.
+Scientists from all over the world got the opportunity to take part in inspiring practical sessions.
+Many participants took the chance to present their own research activities and discuss it with the lecturers and other participants during flash presentations and poster sessions.

 Summer School 2017